July 13, 1905: A Namboodiri woman is convicted of adultery and made an outcaste. This is her story

 She was ready.”

-Matampu Kunjukuttan’s novel Brushte (Outcaste), published in 1969, is based on the 1905 chastity trial of a Namboodiri woman named Kuriyedathu Thatri (Dhatri in Sanskrit, Savitri in Malayalam, Paptikutty in the novel) who stood accused of adultery with 64 men.
+Matampu Kunhukuttan’s novel Brushte (Outcaste), published in 1969, is based on the 1905 chastity trial of a Namboodiri woman named Kuriyedathu Thatri (Dhatri in Sanskrit, Savitri in Malayalam, Paptikutty in the novel) who stood accused of adultery with 64 men.
 This social inquisition shook Kerala society and altered it forever.

 “The descendants of Manu fell on their heads with a crash…a Namboodiri wife turning to prostitution!”